Doctors prepare to ration care as covid surge leaves Malaysia in ‘total lockdown’

 “There is no time to lose,” wrote one local columnist.
 “We are staring at the abyss.”

-On Saturday, Malaysia reported 9,020 new covid cases — a national record for the fifth day running.
-Although the number fell slightly the next day, the country is now registering almost as many new cases as the United States — a country 10 times its size.
+On Saturday, Malaysia reported 9,020 new coronavirus cases — a national record for the fifth day running.
+Although the number fell slightly the next day, it is now registering almost as many new cases as the United States — a country 10 times its size.

-At least 98 people with covid-19 died on Saturday, setting another daily record.
+At least 98 covid-19 deaths were reported Saturday, setting another daily record.

-The outbreak is bad enough that a top health official warned over the weekend that doctors may have to allocate scarce intensive care beds to patients with higher chances of recovery.
+The outbreak is bad enough that a top health official warned over the weekend that doctors may have to allocate scarce intensive-care beds to patients with higher chances of recovery.

-“The number of ICU beds at covid hospitals, quarantine and treatment centers is declining and may be inadequate,” Health Director General Noor Hisham Abdullah said, according to Bloomberg.
+“The number of ICU beds at Covid hospitals, quarantine and treatment centers is declining and may be inadequate,” Health Director General Noor Hisham Abdullah said, according to Bloomberg News.
 The Health Ministry “has warned of possible situations where doctors will have to make difficult choices to prioritize ICU beds for patients with higher recovery potential.”

 For much of last year, Malaysia handled the pandemic relatively well.
-The Southeast Asian nation of about 32 million people was quick to tighten and then shut its borders.
+The Southeast Asian nation was quick to tighten and then shut its borders.
 And when a large religious gathering threatened to become a superspreader event, officials launched a swift and effective lockdown.

 “We prided ourselves in acting very, very quickly when the news of the [virus] came out,” said Adeeba Kamarulzaman, professor of medicine and infectious diseases at the University of Malaya, adding that the previous SARS and H1N1 outbreaks had primed Malaysia to take action.
 “For months we only saw imported cases.
 Everything was hunky dory.”